How Many Commonhold Properties Are There in the UK?

 • Lender Reluctance: Mortgage lenders have historically been hesitant to finance commonhold units, viewing them as a higher risk due to their unfamiliarity.

 • Developer Preferences: Developers often favor the leasehold model, which allows them to maintain an ongoing income stream through ground rents, service charge, and fees.
-The cost implications for developers, including management and exit strategies, also influence their preference for leasehold property.
+Of importance also are the developer’s costs in relation to the freehold and any mechanisms they may have for exiting the lease.

 • Legal Complexity: The legal framework for commonhold is perceived as complex, with insufficient infrastructure to support seamless transactions.
-Leasehold interests and leasehold property arrangements can create additional layers of complexity, especially when dealing with long leases, long lease terms, and residential long leases, which often lead to disputes and management challenges for owner occupiers.
+This results in disputes and difficulties in management for owner occupiers.

 • Awareness Issues: Both public and professionals, including solicitors and estate agents, often lack awareness or experience with commonhold.
-Many have never even handled a commonhold sale, making it an unfamiliar choice for potential buyers.
+The perceived or actual cost of the recurring service charge in leasehold properties can be a major barrier to purchase for owner occupiers.
 The recurring service charge in leasehold property can also be a financial barrier for owner occupiers.

 • Optional Adoption: Commonhold is not a mandatory requirement, even for new developments, which means developers often opt for the more traditional leasehold system, a legacy of the feudal system of property ownership.